-For the year ended December 31, 2018, our investing activities used cash of \$2.3 million, as compared to cash used of \$1.3 million for the same period of 2017.
-During the year ended December 31, 2018, we invested \$2.2 million in computer hardware and software, \$1.9 million for leasehold improvements and \$0.5 million in office furniture and equipment as we moved our corporate headquarters to a new building.
+For the year ended December 31, 2019, our investing activities used cash of \$1.2 million, as compared to cash used of \$2.3 million for the same period of 2018.
+During the year ended December 31, 2019, we invested \$0.8 million in computer hardware and software and \$0.4 million for leasehold improvements in various international offices and training centers.
+During the year ended December 31, 2018, we invested \$2.2 million in computer hardware and software, \$1.9 million in leasehold improvements and \$0.5 million in office furniture and equipment as we moved our corporate headquarters to a new building.
 Of this \$4.6 million investment, \$2.3 million was funded from a capital financing agreement.
-During the year ended December 31, 2017, we invested \$1.1 million in computer hardware and software, \$0.1 million in leasehold improvements, and \$0.1 in office furniture and equipment.